radioflyer28/radioflyer28.github.io/about.md

 permalink: /about/
 ---

+## Author Notes
+Testing Jekyll to use as a personal site and document projects.

+## Design Credits
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: